Use Case #2 for Multiple Tenants of Office 365: Partnerships between OrganizationsDecember 4, 2018

 But since then, there’s been a push toward more partnerships like this.
 Despite the fact that more than 50% of them tend to fail, they’re on the rise.
 Everyone’s looking for new ways to keep up in this connected, mobile, and global economy.

-The scenario: Collaborate in a partnership, alliance, or join venture
+The scenario: Collaborate in a partnership, alliance, or joint venture

 In this type of business agreement, two or more organizations come together and collaborate toward a common goal.
 They might want to innovate on big problems, gain new capabilities, or enter new markets.
 Some examples: